-All real property tax derived from unmined coal property is devoted to the Kentucky Heritage Land Conservation Fund, with exception to \$400,000 that is paid annually to the Department of Energy Development and Independence Fund.
+All real property tax derived from unmined coal property is devoted to the Kentucky Heritage Land Conservation Fund, with exception to \$400,000 that is paid annually to the State Treasury and credited to the Office of Energy Policy for the purpose of public education of coal-related issues.
 The calculated real property tax rate is established through provisions of subsection (2) and (5) of KRS 132.020.